TyVanRoy/shader-play/docs/architecture.md

 Beyond a plain lerp, the VJ toolkit applies: additive, difference, luma key, or **UV displacement** — use A's luminance to warp the coordinates B is sampled at, so one dissolves *through* the other rather than merely on top of it.
 Displacement is the one that doesn't look like a crossfade.

+**[prototype] The compositor needs a mode per path, not a mode.** Displacement earns its keep on bookend transitions between unrelated pieces.
+It is actively wrong underneath a tier-3 state blend, where the two buffers are the same state read by two rules and are perfectly registered by construction — warping one through the other destroys exactly the correspondence that makes the effect work.
+There, a plain lerp is the *correct* operator rather than the safe one: combined with the ownership weighting in §11 it sums two disjoint halves back into one full-brightness image.
+Carry both settings and select by path.

+Displacement is also sensitive to what it's fed: tuned against smooth fields it looks excellent, and given high-frequency content the same gradient weight smears both images into mud.
+Clamp the gradient term and mirror the sampled coordinates rather than clamping them, or the frame edge streaks.

 ### Tier 2 — Parameter blend
 If A and B are the same shader family differing only in uniforms, lerp the uniforms instead of the pixels.
 Cheap and seamless, but only works within a family.
 Useful for generating variation, not for connecting unrelated pieces.